wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

     (3) Until that notice is given, the society shall be deemed not to have complied with the provisions of this section as to having a registered office.

-    (4) If any society carries on its operations without having a registered office, every officer of the society and every member of the committee or other governing body of the society shall be liable to a fine not exceeding 10¢ for every day during which those operations are carried on.
+    (4) If any society carries on its operations without having a registered office, every officer of the society and every member of the committee or other governing body of the society shall be liable to a fine not exceeding 1 shilling for every day during which those operations are carried on.

 ##### 19 Restriction of operations of society

 *   (1) If any society carries on or proposes to carry on any operation which is beyond the scope of the objects of the society as defined in its rules, the Registrar may give notice in writing to the society not to carry on that operation.

-    (2) If after the receipt of that notice the society fails or refuses to conform thereto, every officer of the society and every member of the committee or other governing body of the society shall be liable to a fine not exceeding $2 for every day during which that failure or refusal continues, unless he proves that the failure or refusal has taken place without his authority or consent.
+    (2) If after the receipt of that notice the society fails or refuses to conform thereto, every officer of the society and every member of the committee or other governing body of the society shall be liable to a fine not exceeding 1 pound for every day during which that failure or refusal continues, unless he proves that the failure or refusal has taken place without his authority or consent.

 ##### 20 Society not to engage in operations involving pecuniary gain

 *   (1) No society shall do any act of such a nature that if the doing thereof were one of the objects for which the society was established the members of the society would be deemed to be associated for pecuniary gain within the meaning of [sections 4][5] and [5][6] hereof.

-    (2) Every society which does any such act shall be liable to a fine not exceeding $200\.
+    (2) Every society which does any such act shall be liable to a fine not exceeding 100 pounds.

-    (3) Every member who aids, abets, procures, assists, or takes part in the doing of any such act by a society shall be liable to a fine not exceeding $40, and all such members shall be jointly and severally liable to any creditor of the society for all debts and obligations incurred by the society in or in consequence of the doing of that act.
+    (3) Every member who aids, abets, procures, assists, or takes part in the doing of any such act by a society shall be liable to a fine not exceeding 20 pounds, and all such members shall be jointly and severally liable to any creditor of the society for all debts and obligations incurred by the society in or in consequence of the doing of that act.

     (4) Every member who derives any pecuniary gain from any act done by the society in breach of this section shall be deemed to have received the same to the use of the society, and the same may be recovered by the society accordingly.